florianeckerstorfer/grunt-symfony2/README.md

 });
 ```

-## Other "sf_*" tasks
+## Other "sf-*" tasks
-`grunt_symfony2` contains additional tasks that allow you to quickly execute Symfony2 commands from grunt.
+`grunt-symfony2` contains additional tasks that allow you to quickly execute Symfony2 commands from grunt.
 The tasks
 work exactly like the `sf2-console` task, you just don't need to provide the `cmd` option.
 Arguments and auto detection
 of the environment are also supported.
 Currently we support the following commands: